 E. coli (Escherichia coli) are bacteria named after a German pediatrician and bacteriologist, Theodor Escherich (pictured on right), who discovered this bacterium in 1885.
 Coli are a reference to bacteria which grows in the colon.
 There are many different types of E. coli.
 Harmless E. coli are present in the intestines of people and animals.
 However, three strains of the bacteria create potentially lethal toxins, 0157:H7, 0121, and 0104:H21.
 The bacteria are often used in experiments because they survive well outside the body, and they grow easily in a laboratory.
 In addition, their genetics are simple and easily manipulated.

-E. coli infections usually originate from the following
+E. coli infections usually originate from the following sources:

 - Drinking water which is contaminated

 - Drinking unpasteurized milk, apple juice, or apple cider

 - Person to person contact often in day care centers or nursing homes